 Metal fatigue is a problem common to just about any component or structure that experiences cyclic stresses or repetitive loading.
 Such problems are especially important in the metal structures utilized in various components of transportation systems as they experience a varying amount of repetitive loads during normal operation.
-Structures or components that are prone to fatigue damage include, but are general aviation, military aircraft, helicopters, jet engines, turbines, passenger cars, trucks, off-road equipment, construction vehicles, heavy construction equipment, boats, ships, trains, rolling stock, railroad track, stationary and moving bridges, medical implants, pressurized pipes and 45 in a workpiece (such as for rivets or other fasteners), the vessels, guns, cannons and the like.
+Structures or components that are prone to fatigue damage include, but are not limited to, commercial and private transport aircraft, general aviation, military aircraft, helicopters, jet engines, turbines, passenger cars, trucks, off-road equipment, construction vehicles, heavy construction equipment, boats, ships, trains, rolling stock, railroad track, stationary and moving bridges, medical implants, pressurized pipes and ovessels, guns, cannons and the like.

 Metal fatigue can generally be defined as the progressive damage, usually evidenced in the form of cracks, that occurs to structures as a result of cyclic or repetitive loading.
-The type of loading that produces fatigue.
+The lower surface of an aircraft wing is a classical example of the 65 type of loading that produces fatigue.
 The wing is subjected to various cyclic stresses resulting from gust, maneuvering, taxi and take-off loads, etc., which over the service life of the aircraft can produce fatigue damage.

-Fatigue damage is generally observed, at time of 55 initiation, in the form of growth of small cracks from areas of highly concentrated stress.
+Fatigue damage is generally observed, at time of initiation, in the form of growth of small cracks from areas of highly concentrated stress.
 Typical stress concentrators include holes, fillet radii, abrupt changes in section, notches, and the like.
-Fatigue damage can often be hidden to the untrained because it generally occurs under loads that do not 60 generally cause vielding or deformation of the structure.
+Fatigue damage can often be hidden to the untrained because it generally occurs under loads that do not generally cause yielding or deformation of the structure.
 In fact, failure usually occurs under loads typically experienced in the operation of the structure.
 Undetected, a fatigue crack can grow until it reaches a critical and catastrophic size or length.
-At the critical length, the unstable crack races 65 through the metal, causing sudden failure of the component.
+At the critical length, the unstable crack races through the metal, causing sudden failure of the component.
 Catastrophic failure of the entire structure, such as a wing or fuselage, can occur when other members of the structure can not carry the additional load from the failed member.